 We may not be able to initiate or continue clinical trials for our product candidates, including our planned clinical trials of ibezapolstat, if we are unable to locate and enroll a sufficient number of eligible patients to participate in these clinical trials.
 CDI is an acute infection that requires rapid diagnosis.
 For our clinical trials of ibezapolstat, we need to identify potential patients, test them for CDI and enroll them in the clinical trial within a 24-hour period.
 In addition, our competitors have ongoing clinical trials for product candidates that could be competitive with our product candidates, and patients who would otherwise be eligible for our clinical trials may instead enroll in clinical trials of our competitors' product candidates.
-For our clinical trials of ibezapolstat, we need to identify potential patients and enroll them in the clinical trials of ibezapolstat, we need to identify potential attents and enroll them in the clinical trials of ibezapolstat, we need to identify potential them in the clinical trial based on a history of diarrhea within 24 hours of a positive stool test for C. difficile toxin.
+For our clinical trials of ibezapolstat, we need to identify potential patients and enroll them in the clinical trial based on a history of diarrhea within 24 hours of a positive stool test for C. difficile toxin.